scotthgn/AGNvar/README.md

      to take the results from the set of time-dependent SEDs and extract the light-curve in a given band pass

- For more details on the model, see Hagen & Done (in prep.)
+ For more details on the model, see Hagen & Done (2023)

  Available models